Real-world Instance-specific Image Goal Navigation: Bridging the Domain Gaps with Contrastive Learning

 The Navigation Module locates the object identical to the given query image.
 This is conducted by leveraging images of objects collected by the Data Collection Module, the 3D semantic map, and feature vectors extracted from the fine-tuned image encoder.
 First, the fine-tuned image encoder is utilized to compute the feature vectors \( x_{obs} \) and \( x_{query} \) for the object images collected by the Data Collection Module and the query image, respectively.
 Using these feature vectors, the similarity \( s \) between the query image and the observed object images is calculated using the cosine similarity.
 Then, the instance with the highest similarity to the query image is identified.
 Next, the module identifies the centroid coordinates of the object on the 3D map that is most similar to the query image, and the robot moves to close it.

-title={Real-world Instance-specific Image Goal Navigation for Service Robots via Bridging Domain Gap Based on Contrastive Learning},
+title={Real-world Instance-specific Image Goal Navigation: Bridging Domain Gaps via Contrastive Learning},

 }

-This work was supported by JSPS KAKENHI Grants-in-Aid for Scientific Research (Grant Numbers JP23K16975, 22K12212) JST Moonshot Research & Development Program (Grant Number JPMJMS2011).
+This work was supported by JSPS KAKENHI Grants-in-Aid for Scientific Research (Grant Numbers JP23K16975, 22K12212) and JST Moonshot Research & Development Program (Grant Number JPMJMS2011).